Today's Articles

 During the American Civil War, Garrett was vulnerable to pro-slavery elements in Delaware, and his home had to be protected by Black volunteers.

-After the passing of the 15th Amendment that gave the vote to Blacks, Garrett was drawn through the streets of Wilmington by former slaves in an open carriage inscribed with the words "Our Moses."
+After passing the 15th Amendment that gave the vote to blacks, Garrett was drawn through the streets of Wilmington by former slaves in an open carriage inscribed with the words "Our Moses."
 Thomas Garrett died on January 25, 1871.
-He left instructions that he was to be carried to his grave by Blacks and that they should participate in the Quaker service.
+He left instructions that he would be carried to his grave by blacks and that they should participate in the Quaker service.

 To Become a Political Scientist